jtphan-asu/prompto/BuildInstructions.md

-//This is my project called Prompto built with Next.js and TypeScript
+//This is my project called Prompto built with Next.js
 //Next.js is a framework build on React to create Web applications
 //You can build user interfaces using React components
 // Author: Jonathan Phan